sushilkhuttan/OpenWeatherMap/README.md

 4. I also sent the optional query parameters to test the api fully.
 5. Using an object for JsonPath, i extracted the data from response and using asserts i validated the response.

-Inscope tests:
+InScope tests:
 1. The response mandatory fields
 2. Testing logic.
 Example - 1.
 Max temp cannot be less than min temp.
 2. Response is for the requested city
 3. Boundary level testing.
 Example - visibility field has max defined value of 10 kms
-4. Negative cases.
-5. Database testing but not in this exercise.
-6. Performance/Stress testing but not in this exercise.
+4. Check the units with Imperial and Metric

 Out of Scope:
-Geocoding API testing
+1. Geocoding API testing
+2. Negative cases but not in this exercise.
+3. Database testing but not in this exercise.
+4. Performance/Stress testing but not in this exercise.

+How to execute:
+Please Run as TestNg test